fcambus/ansiweather/README.md

 ## Configuration

-Accessing OpenWeatherMap requires an API key.
-To get a key you must [create an OpenWeatherMap account](http://home.openweathermap.org/users/sign_up).
-It's free.

 The default config file is ~/.ansiweatherrc.
 The environment variable ANSIWEATHERRC can be set to override this.
 The following configuration options (detailed below) are available and should be set according to your location and